Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Application to the upper bound on translation lengths in Theorem A

 \emph{Remark on ``invariant subforests''.} The terminologies of \emph{invariant subgraphs} and \emph{invariant subforests} refer to two distinct concepts in \BH\ and in the more general setting of \LymanRTT.
 But in our current setting there is no distinction between \emph{subgraph} and \emph{subforest}, and we are thereby forced to make a terminological choice.
 Given a Grushko free splitting $T$ of $\Gamma$ rel~$\A$ with quotient graph of groups $T/\Gamma$, to say that $f \from T \to T$ is topological representative in our current setting is equivalent to saying that the induced map $\hat f \from T/\Gamma \to T/\Gamma$ is a topological representative in the setting of \LymanRTT.
 Given also a $\Gamma$-invariant subforest $\tau \subset T$ with quotient $\hat\tau \subset T/\Gamma$, we have the following equivalences: $\tau \subset T$ is an invariant subforest of $f$ (in our setting) if and only if $\hat\tau \subset T/\Gamma$ is an invariant subgraph of $\hat f$ (in \LymanRTT); and $\tau$ is a collapsible invariant subforest of $f$ (in our setting) if and only if $\hat\tau$ is an invariant subforest of $\hat f$ (in \LymanRTT).

-\subparagraph{Collapsing a maximal pretrivial forest.} More general than a topological representative is a \emph{tight representative} $f \from T \to T$ of $\phi$, in which the requirement that the path $f \restrict e$ be injective for each edge $e$ of $T$ is weakened to allow $f \restrict e$ to be a trivial path.
+\subparagraph{Collapsing a maximal pretrivial forest.} In a tight representative $f \from T \to T$ of $\phi$, for each edge $e$ of $T$ the path $f \restrict e$ is either injective or it is a trivial path.
 A standard construction shows that for any $\phi \in \Out(\Gamma;\A)$, any automorphism $\Phi \in \Aut(\Gamma;\A)$ representing~$\phi$, and any Grushko free splitting $T$ of $\Gamma$ rel~$\A$, a $\Phi$-twisted equivariant tight representative $f \from T \to T$ of~$\phi$ exists, as follows.
 The image of every vertex $v \in T$ with nontrivial stabilizer is uniquely determined by requiring $\Stab(f(v))=\Phi(\Stab(v))$.
 For every orbit of vertices with trivial stabilizer, choosing one representative $v$ and its image $f(v)$ arbitrarily, one uses $\Phi$-twisted equivariance to extend $f$ over the whole orbit of $v$, defining $f(\gamma \cdot v) = \Phi(\gamma) \cdot f(v)$.
 Having defined $f$ on the whole vertex set, the image of every edge is determined as the unique path connecting the images of its endpoints.